-Aligned with IOTech's edge computing solutions, one major domain where large scale edge computing is expected to be adopted in the near future is manufacturing.
-Industrial Ethernet-based technologies such as PROFINET, S7 and EtherNet/IP, etc. are playing a key role in enabling connectivity to support device monitoring and control.
+Aligned with IOTech's edge computing solutions, one major domain where large-scale edge computing is expected to be adopted in the near future is manufacturing.
+Industrial Ethernet-based technologies such as PROFINET, S7 and EtherNet/IP, etc. play a key role in enabling connectivity to support device monitoring and control.
 Edge computing helps manufacturers turn the vast data sets generated by machines into insightful and actionable data.
-It does so by utilizing resources connected to a network, such as temperature sensors, alarms or motor drives.
-This in turn enables big data analytics to be performed at the source of the data; thereby transforming current manufacturing processes into next-generation IoT enabled smart manufacturing.
+It does so by utilizing resources connected to a network, such as temperature sensors, alarms, or motor drives.
+This in turn enables big data analytics to be performed at the source of the data; thereby transforming current manufacturing processes into next-generation IoT-enabled smart manufacturing.

-Providing a PROFINET Device Service means that the data that existed in the industrial networks can now be made available at the edge to aid time-critical decision making as well as for storage to support long term data analysis.
+Providing a PROFINET Device Service means that the data that existed in the industrial networks can now be made available at the edge to aid time-critical decision-making as well as for storage to support long-term data analysis.
 Having the capability to integrate with other southbound connectors like OPC-UA opens up a wide array of use cases.
-PROFINET supports different modes of operation: non real-time (NRT), real-time (RT) and Isochronous real-time (IRT).
-Non real-time mode uses TCP/IP based channels for supervisory actions including parameterization, diagnostics and alarms; real-time mode handles process data and isochronous real-time handles highly deterministic data with fast cycle times like closed-loop motion control.
+PROFINET supports different modes of operation: non-real-time (NRT), real-time (RT), and Isochronous real-time (IRT).
+The non-real-time mode uses TCP/IP-based channels for supervisory actions including parameterization, diagnostics, and alarms; real-time mode handles process data, and isochronous real-time handles highly deterministic data with fast cycle times like closed-loop motion control.
 In the current version, we support the real-time (RT) mode typically used in process and factory automation applications.

 If you have any questions about Edge Xpert and the new PROFINET Device Service, please contact us at email@example.com